somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 Throughout this tutorial on LSTM, we will be using pieces from this [tutorial](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/) by RStudio.
 There will be modifications, so be sure to follow along with the steps listed here and not the steps in the blog.
 If you'd like a deeper dive into LSTM, I would suggest reviewing this blog post in more detail.

-Packages:<br>
+**Packages:**

 Make sure you run install_keras() if you are working in R instead of the typical install.packages().
 This will allow for the keras package as well as the Tensorflow backend to be installed.
 You can find more information about the installation [here] (https://keras.rstudio.com/index.html).

 Also, install the packages: recipes, dplyr, tibble, tibbletime, and ggplot2.

-**Q5:** Transforming the data for modeling<br>
+**Transforming the data for modeling:**

-**a.** We will need to do some additional data transforming before training a LSTM model.
-We will want to make sure we have a dataframe created with these three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq)) to help quickly verify set lengths throughout this process <br>
+We will need to do some additional data transforming before training a LSTM model.

+**a.** We will want to make sure we have a dataframe created with these three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq)) to help quickly verify set lengths throughout this process <br>

 **b.** Split data into a training and validation set (we will address the test set later) by just using the indexes of the dataframe.
 Using about 2/3 of the data for training and 1/3 for testing is a reasonable place to start.<br>

 **c.** Bind the training and validation set together with a key and set the index to be the date<br>

 Assuming the_date is the Date type of dates, the code for part c may look something like this: